hundredrabbits/thebook/north_pacific_logbook.md

 > "You don’t need to be an expert to preserve food, or any fancy technology.
 Just a container, some salt, and trust in the world of bacteria and fungi." — Aaron Vansintjan

 Lacto-fermentation is easy to do, requiring only vegetables, salt and water.
-We make sauerkraut, and other pickled vegetables (carrots, beet root, garlic etc).
+We make sauerkraut, and other pickled vegetables (carrots, beetroot, garlic etc).
 There are many other ways to preserve vegetables, like nuka (Japanese technique) and with miso.
 Fermented foods are nutritious, unlike canned foods.
 As Alex Lewin, author of *Real Food Fermentation and Kombucha, Kefir, and Beyond* said: "With canning you kill all of the microbes and seal it hermetically.
 With fermentation you invite the microbes you want and don’t let in the ones you don’t.
 Fermentation is diplomacy and canning is a massacre."

 Cans can help in a bind, we carry many on Pino, but there are other, better ways to keep food.
 We learned this late in our travels, but after living without a fridge for 4 years, turning to fermentation was inevitable.